sc0ttj/Project/docs/cms/js/cms.js.md

     /* NOTE: var 'translateOnly' was set either true or false by
      * our PHP backend.. if true, the CMS should disable editing
-     * of the page, and only allow editing of translations */ if (!cms.showTranslation() && !translateOnly){
+     * of the page, and only allow editing of translations.
+     * So, we will only load the other modules if not in translation mode.
+     */
+    if (!cms.showTranslation() && !translateOnly){
       this.editor.init();